Harmony Montgomery

 The search for Harmony, once a quiet concern, had now become an urgent and alarming mystery.

-on December 31st of 2021, Manchester Police held a press conference:
+December 31.
+2021, Manchester Police held a press conference:

 “Manchester police received a report that Harmony Montgomery hasn’t been seen since late 2019.
 The circumstances surrounding this prolonged absence are concerning, and are thoroughly being investigated as we speak.”